erhant/ethernaut-evm-challenges/docs/Ethernaut.md

 # Ethernaut

+> [!NOTE]
+>
-[Ethernaut](https://ethernaut.openzeppelin.com) is a Web3/Solidity based wargame inspired by [overthewire.org](https://overthewire.org/wargames/), played in the Ethereum Virtual Machine.
+> [Ethernaut](https://ethernaut.openzeppelin.com) is a Web3/Solidity based wargame inspired by [overthewire.org](https://overthewire.org/wargames/), played in the Ethereum Virtual Machine.
 Each level is a smart contract that needs to be 'hacked'.
 The game is 100% open source and all levels are contributions made by other players.

+Setup, solutions, and verifications are written within the respective test files.

 ## 1. Fallback